mountain-pass/hooked/_CONFIG.md

 # Overview

-When run, the app looks for a `hooked.yaml` file in the current working directory.
+When run, the app looks for a `hooked.yaml` file in the current working directory, then the user's home directory.

 The `hooked.yaml` can have multiple configuration options.
 Lets break them down.